 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-If you’re making this recipe for the South Beach Diet, chicken breasts are definitely recommended over thighs for South Beach.
+If you’re making Low-Sugar (or sugar-free) Teriyaki Chicken for the South Beach Diet, chicken breasts are definitely recommended over thighs for South Beach.
 Even with the 1 T of brown sugar I added to the recipe I would still consider this Low-Sugar Teriyaki Chicken to be low-carb or South Beach Phase One, because you’re only eating the small amount of sauce that clings to one piece of chicken, but use all sweetener if you prefer.

 Find More Recipes Like This One: